linus-berg/APC/Compose/README.md

 ```

 > [!NOTE]
-> The export of `DOCKE_HOST` need to be set in the terminal before you start
+> The export of `DOCKE_HOST` need to be set in the terminal before you run
 > `docker-compose`.
-The `podman` service is persistant though, and will survive
+The `podman` service is persistent though, and will survive
 > reboots.

 > [!TIP]